 Spirit of the Camino

-Respect other pilgrims and greet others with a ‘Buen Camino!’
+Respect other pilgrims and greet them with a ‘Buen Camino!’

 Eat the Camino

-Each region has its own cuisine and specialities, try them all!
+Each region has its own cuisine and delicacies, try them all!

 Get your Compostela